yizheng-yang/Info_201_AE_Final_Project/final-project-proposal.md

 ## TECHNICAL DESCRIPTION
 **Format**
-The final project will be an Shiny app.
+The final project will be a Shiny app.
 The data that will be read into our app will be from an API.

 **Data Wrangling**
 To get the data that we want, we have to create data frames with the information that we get from the API.
 For example, we might want to make a data frame of each movie with basic information for the movie (title, year, summary, director, etc).